apache/flink-web/_posts/2020-10-12-stateful-serverless-internals.md

 ## What happens in the Stateful Functions runtime?

-Now that we understand the business logic of the shopping cart application, lets take a closer look at what keeps the state of the functions and messages sent between them consistent and fault-tolerant: the StateFun cluster.
+Now that we understand the business logic of the shopping cart application, let's take a closer look at what keeps the state of the functions and messages sent between them consistent and fault-tolerant: the StateFun cluster.

 <figure style="float:right;padding-left:1px;padding-top: 0px">